 Within a few days or weeks of replacing the printer's oiling foams, it is possible in a few cases that you may see drops of oil on the substrate or on the main roller.
 If this happens, proceed as follows.

 - 1. Turn off the printer. - 2.
 Leave the printer to cool down for an hour or two. - 3.
-Locate the front springs that support the carriage rail, and wipe them clean with a lint-free cloth.
+Locate the rear springs that support the carriage rail, check the plastic oil reservoirs designed to capture excess ink.